Converg3nce/matic-docs/docs/develop/metatransactions/metatransactions-gsn.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

-In general, for interacting with Ethereum DApps users need to have enough Ether in their account, which requires them to go through lengthy KYC procedure; then buying Ether & start interacting - not a good UX.
+In general, for interacting with Matic DApps users need to have enough Matic in their account, which requires them to go through lengthy KYC procedure; then buying Matic on exchange, transfer it to Matic Chain & start interacting - not a good UX.

-That's where GSN comes into picture with an interesting proposal for improving DApp UX, where gas less transactions can be sent to Ethereum network & user requests to be funded by some party other than user.
-Now clients without Ether in their account, can talk to Ethereum Blockchain & pay their fees using ERC20 tokens.
+That's where GSN comes into picture with an interesting proposal for improving DApp UX, where gas less transactions can be sent to Matic Network & user requests to be funded by some party other than user.
+Now clients without Matic in their account, can talk to Matic Blockchain & pay their fees using ERC20 tokens.
 Using GSN can also improve UX when onboarding new users to dApp.

 <img src={useBaseUrl("img/gsn/paymaster_needs_gas.png")} />